-During the fiscal year ended December 31, 1998, the Board of Directors held four meetings.
-During the period that he served as a director in 1998, each director of the Company attended 75% or more of the aggregate number of meetings of the Board of Directors and committees of which he is a member.
+During the fiscal year ended December 31, 1999, the Board of Directors held four regular and three special meetings.
+During the period that they served in 1999, each director of the Company attended 75% or more of the aggregate number of meetings of the Board of Directors and committees of which he is a member except Director Duroc-Danner who attended 60% of the meetings.

 The CDI Board of Directors currently has three committees.
-The Audit Committee, which met twice in the fiscal year ended December 31, 1998, meets periodically with representatives of the Company's independent public accountants to obtain an assessment of the financial position and results of operations of the Company and reports to the Board of Directors with respect thereto.
-The Compensation Committee, which met two times in the fiscal year ended December 31, 1998, reviews, analyzes and recommends compensation programs to the Board, establishes executive compensation, evaluates the performance of certain executive officers and is responsible for the administration and the grant of awards under the Company's 1995 Long Term Incentive Compensation Plan.
-The Nominating Committee, which met once in 1998, was formed to nominate a candidate for CDI's second Independent director.
+The Audit Committee, which met twice in the fiscal year ended December 31, 1999, meets periodically with representatives of the Company's independent public accountants to obtain an assessment of the financial position and results of operations of the Company and reports to the Board of Directors with respect thereto.
+The Compensation Committee, which met two times in the fiscal year ended December 31, 1999, reviews, analyzes and recommends compensation programs to the Board, establishes executive compensation, evaluates the performance of certain executive officers and is responsible for the administration and the grant of awards under the Company's 1995 Long Term Incentive Compensation Plan.
+The Nominating Committee, which met once in 1999 and does not meet unless requested by the Board, held one meeting in 1999 and nominated a candidate for CDI's second Independent Director.
 Its nomination was made at the Company's February 1999 Board meeting and Bernard J. Duroc-Danner was elected as a Class I Director to the Board.
+It is expected that the Nominating Committee will become active in seeking another Independent Director in 2000.